wofsauge/IsaacDocs/docs/EntityPlayer.md

 #### float TearHeight  {: .copyable aria-label='Variables' }
 Player stat - Only change this in a callback to MC_EVALUATE_CACHE.
 How high above the ground is the tear when it spawns?

-Note that tear height is not equivalent to the range stat.
-As of v820, there is no way for mods to update the player's range stat directly.
-As a workaround, you can award other range-up items.

 ???- example "Example Code"
     This code gives Isaac a +5 range up.